-“Natural” Sodas Made with GMO Sugar Scam ConsumersUpdated: January 25, 2018 Activism, Healthy Living, Healthy Pregnancy, Baby & Child
+“Natural” Sodas Made with GMO Sugar Scam ConsumersUpdated: March 04, 2018 Healthy Living

 While doing some research for a completely unrelated article, I discovered the little known fact that food manufacturers are not required to specify on a food label whether the “sugar” or “sucrose” in their products is derived from cane sugar or beet sugar.

 Why is this a big deal?
 There’s nothing wrong with beet sugar, right?

 Since its introduction to the market in 2008, Monsanto’s Roundup Ready GMO sugar beets have completely taken over the market.
 At least 95% of the sugar beets grown in the United States are now genetically modified and the FDA encouraged this trend to continue with complete deregulation of GMO sugar beets in July 2012.

 Here’s the critical point: approximately 50 percent of white sugar sold in the US is made from GMO sugar beets and consumers don’t even know it – most erroneously assume it is nonGMO cane sugar.
 Again, there is no requirement to distinguish on a food label whether “sugar” or “sucrose” is derived from beet sugar, cane sugar, or a mix of the two.

 any product you buy that says “sugar” or “sucrose” is almost certainly at least partially if not completely GMO beet sugar unless it is certified organic or labeled as 100% cane sugar.The bottom line is that

 What does this mean for those so called “throwback” sodas that use “old fashioned”, “real sugar” instead of high fructose corn syrup?

 Nothing more than a marketing ploy.
 Throwback or “natural” sodas are not the healthier, old fashioned choice that food manufacturers would have you believe.